-- Founder of DVF, which is now sold in over 70 countries worldwide, and has 45 freestanding shops
+- Diane von Furstenberg is the founder of DVF, which is now sold in over 70 countries worldwide, and has 45 freestanding shops

 - Named one of Forbes' "100 Greatest Living Business Minds" in 2017

 - Received the Lifetime Achievement Award from the Council of Fashion Designers of America (CFDA)